 At the outset of the course, a weekly discussion question will be posted on the "Assignments and Exams" page.
 The 6 discussions will cumulatively count for 30% of the student's grade for the course.
+These assignments have a due date specified in the assignment and in the assignment title.
+Answers submitted after the due date will incur a grade penalty.

 Please compose your answers to assignments on your own computer, remembering to save your work frequently.
-Once your assignment is complete, please submit by uploading it pursuant to the directions on the "Assignments and Exams" page within the NPC student site.
+Once your assignment is complete, please submit by uploading it pursuant to the directions on the "Assignments and Exams" page within the Crestpoint student site.
 Assignments may be submitted as PDF files, Microsoft Word documents, Open Office documents or PowerPoint presentations.